BornaSepic/Placeholder-Typewriter/README.md

 --expecting a number of miliseconds
 - holdOnceDeleted => Delay once the current phrase has been fully deleted (default: 1000ms)
 --expecting a number of miliseconds
+- stopAfterOnce => Runs through the phrases only once, then leaves the first phrase as a static placeholder
+--expecting a boolean